sikuli/sikuli/docs/source/region.rst

    .. py:attribute:: match

-   In an appear event, *match* saves the top :py:class:`Match` object that appears in the observed region.
+   In an APPEAR event, *match* saves the top :py:class:`Match` object that appeared in the observed region.

-   In a vanish event, *match* saves the *last* :py:class:`Match` object that was in the observed region but vanishes.
+   In a VANISH event, *match* saves the *last* :py:class:`Match` object that was in the observed region but vanished.

-   This attribute is not valid in a change event.
+   This attribute is not valid in a CHANGE event.

    .. py:attribute:: changes

-   This attribute is valid only in a change event.
+   This attribute is valid only in a CHANGE event.

-   This *changes* attribute is a list of :py:class:`Match` objects that change and their sizes are at least :py:meth:`minChangedSize <Region.onChange>` pixels.
+   This *changes* attribute is a list of :py:class:`Match` objects that changed and their sizes are at least :py:meth:`minChangedSize <Region.onChange>` pixels.

 .. _ActingonaRegion: